Should You Warm Baby Bottles? Pros, Cons & Safe Warming Methods

 Why Warm Milk May Help Some Babies

-Warming milk to about 98°F can make feeds feel more familiar and comforting for some babies because it closely matches the temperature of breast milk.
-You may notice that warm milk supports a calmer feeding experience, especially when your baby’s milk is at its ideal temperature.
-Additionally, excessive crying episodes due to gas discomfort may be alleviated when the baby is fed warm milk.
+Warming milk to about 98°F can make feeds feel more familiar and comforting for some babies because it closely matches the temperature of freshly expressed breast milk.
+You may notice that warm milk supports a calmer feeding experience, especially when your baby is tired, fussy, or used to nursing.
+Additionally, excessive crying episodes due to gas discomfort may feel easier to manage when feeds are calm and paced.

 Safe Ways to Warm Baby Bottles